windwish/SwBuilder/README.md

     BlogTags("blog/tags.yaml")

-Then call BlogPost to add blog posts:
+Then call BlogPost to add blog post:

     BlogPost("blog/article.md")
     # Use FindFiles to add all matched files conveniently.